pplemover/pplemover/README.md

   <summary><b>⚡&nbsp;&nbsp;Awards&nbsp;and&nbsp;Achievements</b></summary>
   <br/>

-- [Grand Prize](https://m.blog.naver.com/uosblog/222165125291) at the 'Autonomous Driving and C-ITS New Service Idea Contest' funded by the Korean Ministry of Land, Infrastructure and Transport
+- ➡️ [Grand Prize](https://m.blog.naver.com/uosblog/222165125291) at the 'Autonomous Driving and C-ITS New Service Idea Contest' funded by the Korean Ministry of Land, Infrastructure and Transport
+- ⚡ TOEIC 980, OPIC AL

 </details>